samus-io/tablab-steps/steps/9U8B86gz7tK7TCiVJXKpOFCmF9EIxO0yigZ/en/README.md

   |NFKD|Normalization Form Compatibility Decomposition|Crucial for text analysis where compatibility and the most detailed decomposition are required, such as in cryptographic operations, indexing, and any application needing the most atomic form of characters|Transformed into `K` to ensure compatibility across different systems|Stored as `e´` (codes `U+0065` and `U+0301`)|

 * These forms help in ensuring that Unicode characters are represented consistently in the database, during processing, and even when interfacing with other systems.
-  * Strings in a Unicode normalized form ensure that equivalent strings maintain a unique binary representation, clearly within the applied normalization form.
+  * Strings in a Unicode normalized form ensure that equivalent strings maintain a unique binary representation, naturally within the specific normalization form applied.

 #### Which form should be used by default?